khowling/reactdotnet/README.md

 ## Create resources in Azure

-Create 2 'WebApp' choosing `.NET 6 runtime`, this will provide a managed `IIS` for both the frontend to server the static assets, and the API
+Create 2 'WebApp' choosing `.NET 6 runtime`, this will provide a managed `IIS` for both the frontend to server the static assets, and the API.
+You can use the portal `portal.zure.com`, or the `az cli`, or `Visual Studio / Visual Studio Code` tooling.

 ## Build and Deploy the app